seniorglez/UdachnyMC-WebApp/README.md

-# UdachnyMC
+# UdachnyMC WebApp

-A java application which provides a API REST to execute commands on a minecraft server.
+A Next.js powered application which provides a frontend for the UdachnyMC API REST.

 DISCLAIMER: The front is an MVP that is not safe or pretty and will probably have a few functional bugs.